-In the next few years and beyond, the development of LNG and mining projects will buttress growth.
-However, stronger productivity and new growth opportunities outside the resource sector requires significant improvements in governance and economic and social infrastructure.
+In the next few years and beyond, the development of LNG and mining projects bolsters growth prospects.
+However, stronger productivity and new growth opportunities outside the resources sector requires significant improvements in governance and economic and social infrastructure.
 Risks to growth stem from weaker global demand weighing more significantly on commodity prices and even slower-than-expected implementation of investment projects in PNG's extractive industries.
 PNG is also exposed to environmental risks, as evidenced in recent years.